Rules

 Coverage to your registration is a smart choice for safeguarding against the unexpected.

-Don’t let the possibility of weather-related cancellations disrupt your team’s plans or
+Don’t let the possibility of weather-related cancellations disrupt your team’s plans or financial commitments.

 Event Cancellation Insurance can be purchased up to 15 days prior to the start of the